Narrative Therapy

 How Does Narrative Therapy Work?

-Narrative therapy is made of four primary concepts:
+Narrative therapy is often broken down into four key concepts:

-It’s very important to spend time outside of the sessions to practice these concepts in order to see your story in a full, realistic context.
-These four concepts are designed to help change your negative outlook and allow you to live a purposeful and meaningful life.
+It’s very important for patients to spend time outside of therapy sessions to practice these concepts.
+They’re designed to help change someone’s negative outlook and allow them to live a purposeful and meaningful life.

 Narrative Construction